 A key reason CBD has a wide range of potential medical uses lies in its ability to influence a wide range of receptor systems in the brain and body, including not only cannabinoid receptors but a host of other receptors in the brain.
 This includes the central nervous system and in peripheral organs, especially related to the immune system.
 They make up what’s called the endocannabinoid system.
 The cannabinoids interact with the receptors in the body and modulate things like pain, anxiety, and nausea.

-Uses of CBD Oil
+Uses of CBD Oil for Cats and Dogs

 There are as many uses of CBD oil as there are the different kinds of receptors for the cannabinoids.
 Just kidding!
 Truth be told, there are countless uses for CBD oil.
 Studies show that many cannabinoids have anti-inflammatory effects, and can help with pain, tumors, seizures, muscle spasms, skin conditions, appetite stimulation, aggression, anxiety and neurological disorders…all of this without the possibility of life-threatening side effects.